transdigiware/blockchain/enterprise_upgrade_tool.md

     }
   }
   ```

-- In the **Enterprise Plan Certificate Authority service credentials** dropdown, provide the enrollID and secret of your Certificate Authority on Enterprise Plan.
-You can find this information in your connection profile:

-  Open the **Connection Profile** JSON file from the **Overview** screen of your Network Monitor.
-You can find required information under the `certificateAuthorites` section of the connection profile under `"registrar"`:
-    * Enroll ID: ``enrollId``
-    * Enroll secret: ``enrollSecret``

-  The Enroll ID and secret for each of the two certificate authorities that belong to your organization are the same.

 - Copy the service credentials of your new instance of the {{site.data.keyword.blockchainfull_notm}} Platform and paste them into the **{{site.data.keyword.blockchainfull_notm}} Platform 2.0 service credentials** window.
 You can create the service credentials by using the following steps: